dip4k/CS_Coding_Problems/DSA_Patterns/algorithm_design_Patterns.md

 Remember that mastering these approaches will enhance your problem-solving skills across various domains! 🚀

-### Certainly!
-Below, I've compiled a list of **15+ common problem-solving approaches** used in data structure and algorithm (DSA) problems.
+# **15+ common problem-solving approaches** used in data structure and algorithm (DSA) problems.
 Each approach is categorized by the algorithm it employs, along with its difficulty level.
 Let's dive in:

 ## 1. **Two Pointers Technique**